 Steve is presently Community Liaison with Home Instead Senior Care of Staunton, Virginia.
 Most recently he served as Vice President of Market Development for Blue Ridge Bank, and prior to that he served as Community Relations Coordinator for DuPont Community Credit Union.
 He also served as Executive Director of NewBiz Virginia, the Shenandoah Valley’s small business incubator.
 Steve was a Life Insurance Agent and Registered Representative with Massachusetts Mutual Life Insurance Company.
 In addition, he worked at Davis & Davis Marketing, Inc., a Staunton-based marketing and advertising firm, as a Media Buyer and then as an Account Executive.

 Steve is a Member of the Governor’s Advisory Council on Revenue Estimates, representing the House of Delegates.
-He serves on the Education Commission of the States, the House Select Committee on School Safety and the Joint Legislative Audit and Review Commission.
-He is also Chairman of the Joint Committee on the Future of Public Elementary and Secondary Education and on the Virginia Growth and Opportunity Board.
-Additionally, he serves on the Board of Trustees of the Frontier Culture Museum of Virginia.
+He serves on the Education Commission of the States, the House Select Committee on School Safety and as Vice Chairman of the Joint Legislative Audit and Review Commission.
+Additionally, he serves on the Virginia Growth and Opportunity Board, and the Board of Trustees of the Frontier Culture Museum of Virginia.
 From 1988 to 1992 he served as Legislative Assistant to his predecessor, former Delegate A.R.
 “Pete” Giesen, Jr., and from 1993 to 1995, he served as Congressman Bob Goodlatte’s District Director and District Representative.